Diversity and Inclusion

 Rainbow pride at NZ Post

 A newly-established group in the development phase, for people who identify within the Lesbian, Gay, Bisexual, Takatāpui, Transgender, Intersex (LGBTTI+) community, or are allies.
-This group is working towards achieving the Rainbow Tick and will help determine what events or activities will take place to represent the NZ Post rainbow community.
+This group will help determine what events or activities will take place to represent the NZ Post rainbow community.

 Ngā Tuāhine o Tukurau Aotearoa (Sisters of New Zealand Post)